karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 ### "Well that's taken care of, no thanks to you"

 - It was already dead before I got here
-  - Well, anyways...
+  - Ah.. my mistake
-  - I guess so...
+  - I guess so.
+I'm sorry
 - You killed it before I had a chance to help
   - I guess so...
   - You're right, sorry.

 ### "You handle yourself well, you could make for a decent shield-[brother/sister]"

-- Shield-[brother/sister]?
-So you're Companions?
+- So you are Companions?
   - We are.
 If you think you got what it takes, come to Jorrvaskr.